Transaction Retry Architecture With Retry Coordinator

 -

-What is a Virtual Cluster?
+What Is a Virtual Cluster?

 The group identity is declared via the stacksaga.instance.cluster property.